Complex Regional Pain Syndrome (CRPS): Common Client Questions About CRPS

 It can be, yes.
 While CRPS is a rare disease, it is diagnosable.
 CRPS can progress to disabling symptoms if it is not diagnosed and treated early.

 While a CRPS diagnosis does not automatically qualify you for disability benefits, it is recognized as a potential cause of disability.
-If you are suffering from CRPS and considering filing a Social Security Disability claim, you must be able to show that the condition is expected to last for at least a year, or that you have already had the condition for a year.
+If you are suffering from CRPS and considering filing a Social Security Disability claim, you must be able to show that either the condition is expected to last for at least a year or you have already had the condition for a year.

 If I have CRPS, can I pursue a workers’ compensation claim?

 Yes.
-If the original injury that ultimately lead to a diagnosis of CRPS happened in the workplace, the employee may be eligible for workers’ compensation wage and medical benefits.
-If your continued employment and work has amplified your CRPS symptoms and made them worse, you may also be able to pursue a claim for workers’ compensation.
+If the original injury that ultimately led to a diagnosis of CRPS happened in the workplace, then you may be eligible for workers’ compensation wage and medical benefits.
+If your continued employment and work have amplified your CRPS symptoms and made them worse, you may also be able to pursue a claim for workers’ compensation.

 Every case and situation is unique.
-At Shumate, Flaherty, Eubanks & Baechtold, our workers’ compensation attorneys can help assess your case and identify potential claims.
+Our workers’ compensation attorney can help assess your case and identify potential claims.
 With CRPS, you may also be able to file a claim for disability.
-An attorney who understands the debilitative and chronic nature of CRPS can help make sure that your claim for disability gets filled correctly, with all of the necessary ingredients to give it the best chance for success.
+A lawyer who understands the debilitative and chronic nature of CRPS can help make sure that your claim for disability gets filed correctly with all the necessary information to give it the best chance for success.

-If you are suffering from Complex Regional Pain Syndrome, we can help answer your specific questions.
-Our experienced workers’ compensation attorneys can help you pursue a claim for damages related to your CRPS diagnosis.
+If you are suffering from CRPS, our experienced workers’ compensation attorney can answer your specific questions and help you pursue a claim for damages related to your CRPS diagnosis.
 Contact us today at 859-353-0878 or email us to schedule your free consultation.